kcruthe/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 ** The data are pre-nomrmalized in the range [-1,1] and are dimensionless and unitless.

-The relavent line of code is lines 5-5 in run_analysis.R:
+The relavent line of code is line 5 in run_analysis.R: setwd("~/Work/R/data")
-# Set the working directory for data
-setwd("~/Work/R/data")